How to engage on social media like a Christian

 Remember the point of engaging anywhere (1 Thessalonians 5:11).

 “Encourage one another and build one another up,” Paul wrote.
 All our communication between fellow believers should have this goal in mind.
-This doesn’t mean play the part of a sycophant; that sort of behavior demeans everyone (including the person on the receiving end of such behavior).
+This doesn’t mean playing the part of a sycophant.
+That sort of behavior demeans everyone (including the person on the receiving end of such behavior).
 Rather, it means even our negative statements should be offered in a spirit of familial love for a brother or sister in Christ.
-Our goal is never to be the rightest person in the room, but to build one another up and encourage.
+Our goal is never to be the rightest person in the room but to build one another up and encourage.

-None of this, again, suggests you can’t engage civilly about error, or even straight up say false teaching is false teaching.
-What I am saying though is that we should not be in the habit of being angry on social media since that’s not remotely close to any sort of fruit of the Holy Spirit.
+None of this, again, suggests you can’t engage civilly about error or even straight up say false teaching is false teaching.
+What I am saying, though, is that we should not be in the habit of being angry on social media since that’s not remotely close to any sort of fruit of the Holy Spirit.
 And I’m also the first to admit that I’m terribly inconsistent with these principles.
-I have engaged with discussions that are probably not the best far more often that I should have.
+I have engaged in discussions that are probably not the best far more often than I should have.
 I have been guilty of being uncharitable to others or occasionally sharing something that was actually unwise.

-But despite my inconsistencies at time, I really have found this approach extremely helpful as I seek to represent Christ online.
+But despite my own inconsistencies, I have found this approach extremely helpful as I seek to represent Christ online.
 Lord willing, you’ll find it helpful as well.

 Comments are closed.